On equivariant asymptotic dimension

 If $X$ is an $F$-space for some group $F$, a natural question to ask is whether any $F$-covering has an $F$-refinement of dimension $n$.
 By an $F$-covering we mean an $\cF$-cover, where $\cF$ is the family of all subgroups of $F$.
 In other words: the covering is $F$-invariant and two distinct elements of an orbit are disjoint.

-The question was asked and answered in positive in \cite{refinements} for a finite group $F$ acting on a metric space by isometries.
+The question was answered in positive in \cite{refinements} for a finite group $F$ acting on a metric space by isometries.
 This made the bound in Propositions 3.2, 3.3 of \cite{coversForHyperbolic} independent of the order of the group $F$.

-In \cites{coversForHyperbolic, GLnZ} a bound on the orders of the finite subgroups $F$ of a group was needed.
-Due to the above improvement, in \cite{GLn} a proof of the Farrell--Jones conjecture became possible in a situation, where no such bound exists.
+In \cites{coversForHyperbolic, GLnZ} a bound on the orders of finite subgroups $F$ of a group was needed.
+Due to the above improvement, a proof of the Farrell--Jones conjecture became possible in a situation where no such bound exists \cite{GLn}.

 We will prove that the assumption that the group $F$ acting on the space is finite, is superfluous.
 It is enough to assume properness of the action.
 Moreover, our argument remains true for $\cF$-covers with arbitrary $\cF$.